DesktopGooseUnofficial/ResourceHub/README.md

 ## Launcher

 The launcher is an easier way to install and use mods.
 However, you can still manually download mods on this website!

 Grab a copy: [Launcher Download](https://github.com/DesktopGooseUnofficial/launcher/releases/latest).

-There are also highly experimental testing versions of the launcher which are created automatically from the launcher source code.
-You can download experimental testing versions here: [Nightly Download](https://github.com/DesktopGooseUnofficial/launcher-nightly/releases/latest)

 ---